ryan-hk-koo/know_thy_art_part_1/README.md

 <br>

 # Artwork MBTI Predictor
-- The correlation between art style preference and MBTI was sourced from [this website](https://personalitylist.com/category/generic/visual-art-genres/)
+- The correlation between art style preference and MBTI is sourced from [this website](https://personalitylist.com/category/generic/visual-art-genres/)

 <br>